galio-org/docs/README.md

 # Components

-We always continue to improve and create more components.
+We're always finding new ways to improve and create more components.
 Watch us closely and build with us.

 ## Block